Next: Improvement of LCOM ( Up: Cohesion Previous: Cohesion

 represent the set of

-instance variables used by method - there are such sets
+instance variables used by method

 - is defined